G-Conard/g-conard.github.io/index.md

 ## Contact

-If you have further questions, feel free to contact me at conardg@lafayette.edu.
+If you have further questions, feel free to contact me at ggconard@wpi.edu.